nikerla/vc-content/pages/our-offers/enterprise-cloud-hosted.md

 								<span class="title">
 									Backups
 								</span>
-								<span class="descr">With the Virto Commerce cloud e-commerce platform you never have to worry about data loss.
+								<span class="descr">With the Virto Commerce cloud ecommerce platform you never have to worry about data loss.
 We backup your site files and database in multiple locations, so you can always restore any missing data or roll back to any point in time in the past 30 days.</span>
 							</li>
 						</ul>
 					</div>